mfthomps/Labtainers/docs/labdesigner.md

 may vary between labs, and they may vary between multiple containers in a single lab.

-2) Assessment of student lab activity can be automated through a set of configuration files that identify expected results, thus relieving lab instructors from having to individually review detailed lab results.
+2. Assessment of student lab activity can be automated through a set of configuration files that identify expected results, thus relieving lab instructors from having to individually review detailed lab results.

-3) Labs may be automatically "parameterized" for each student such that students cannot easily copy results from another student or from internet repositories.
+3. Labs may be automatically "parameterized" for each student such that students cannot easily copy results from another student or from internet repositories.

-Labtainers have the advantages of a consistent execution environment without requiring an individual Virtual Machine (VM) per lab, and without requiring all labs to be adapted for a common Linux execution environment.
+Labtainers provide the advantages of a consistent execution environment without requiring an individual Virtual Machine (VM) per lab, and without requiring all labs to be adapted for a common Linux execution environment.
 These benefits can be realized